terotests/VirtualManWeek/README.md

 IMPORTANT!
 This tool is not yet as production grade.
 It uses **SQLite** database to store the data locally.
 So, if you use this, make backups of the data and modify the source code the way you want.

-So, what this is... basicly a Windows system tray time tracker with mode switching, idle detection, and a bit of reporting.
+So, what this is... basicly a Windows system tray time tracker with mode switching, idle detection, and a bit of reporting, which has the main intention to track where time is "lost" in the project.

 ![VirtualManWeek Tray Interface](screenshot_tray.png)